 More than a thousand people participated in three NATO-ZU / Shut Down NATO blockades around central Strasbourg.
-The protesters were calling for disarmament of NATO's nuclear Europe & the dissolution of the NATO Western military alliance.
+The protesters were calling for disarmament of NATO's nuclear weapons, withdrawal of troops from Afghanistan, an end to the expansion of NATO into Eastern Europe & the dissolution of the NATO Western military alliance.